Skip to main content

 });

-Go ahead and replace `ADD_YOUR_ETHEREUM_NODE_URL` with the ropsten HTTP provider and `CONTRACT_ADDRESS_FROM_REMIX` with the address of the deployed contract from the above section.
+Go ahead and replace YOUR_QUICKNODE_ENDPOINT with the Sepolia HTTP provider you created earlier, and CONTRACT_ADDRESS_FROM_REMIX with the address of the deployed contract from the above section.

 Explanation of the code above: